KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/twitter-for-faith-playbook.png)

 Members of the church are less likely to use Twitter.
 However, Twitter is an option to keep in mind, particularly for reaching the public at large.

-###

-A technique that I've learned from the tech analysts whom [I follow on Twitter](https://twitter.com/katimichel/following) is to use [Google Trends](http://www.google.com/trends) to gauge the level of interest in a word (or words), including by region.

 ## New Sanctuary Equipment